Showing posts with label Europe tennis travel. Show all posts

 My host knew a local guide named "Bruno" who could take guests up if the weather permitted.
 For days, we had exchanged messages.
 This flight option would be only possible if wind conditions were favorable.
 It was essential to check the local weather forecast from Tarasch or Zermatt, not outside.

-Apparently, fate wanted me to go fly on that day.
+Apparently, fate wanted me to fly on that day.

 (Skip to Story: Bruno and the Air Taxi)

-Scaling up is one part Grit - but two parts Audacity.
+Scaling is one part Grit; two parts Audacity

 Arriving is easy.
 Anyone can enter a gift shop.